David Sharp (mountaineer): Discovery Channel TV series

-David Sharp was briefly caught on a camera in the morning on 15 May while filming the first season of the television show Everest: Beyond the Limit, filmed the same season as his ill-fated expedition.
+Sharp was briefly caught on a camera in the morning on 15 May by those filming the first season of the television show Everest: Beyond the Limit.
 The footage was from the helmet camera of a Himex Sherpa during their descent who was attempting to help Sharp along with a Turkish Sherpa and one of the other groups of Himex climbers, including Mark Inglis.

 Reactions

 Sir Edmund Hillary

-Sir Edmund Hillary was highly critical of the reported decision at the time to not try to rescue Sharp, saying that leaving other climbers to die is unacceptable, and the desire to get to the summit has become all-important.
+Sir Edmund Hillary - one of the first two climbers confirmed to have reached the summit of Everest - was highly critical of the reported decision at the time to not try to rescue Sharp, saying that leaving other climbers to die is unacceptable, and the desire to get to the summit has become all-important.
 "I think the whole attitude towards climbing Mount Everest has become rather horrifying.
 The people just want to get to the top.
 It was wrong if there was a man suffering altitude problems and was huddled under a rock, just to lift your hat, say good morning and pass on by".
 He told the New Zealand Herald that he was horrified by the callous attitude of today's climbers.
 "They don't give a damn for anybody else who may be in distress and it doesn't impress me at all that they leave someone lying under a rock to die", and, "I think that their priority was to get to the top and the welfare of one of the ... of a member of another expedition was very secondary."
 Hillary also called Mark Inglis "crazy".

 Sharp's mother

-Linda Sharp, David's mother, does not blame other climbers.
+Linda Sharp, David's mother, has said she does not blame other climbers.
 She told The Sunday Times, "Your responsibility is to save yourself – not to try to save anybody else."

 David Watson

 Mountaineer David Watson, who was on the North side of Everest that season, commented to The Washington Post: "It's too bad that none of the people who cared about David knew he was in trouble... the outcome would have been a lot different."
-Watson thought it was possible to save Sharp, and he said Sharp had worked with other climbers in 2004 to save a Mexican climber who had gotten into trouble.
+Watson thought it was possible to save Sharp, and said Sharp had worked with other climbers in 2004 to save a Mexican climber who had gotten into trouble.
 Watson was alerted the morning of 16 May by Phurba Tashi.
 Watson went to Sharp's tent and showed Sharp's passport to Tashi, who confirmed his identity.
 Around this time, a Korean team gave a radio report that the climber in red boots [Sharp] was dead.
 He had his rucksack with him, but his camera was missing, so it is not known if he summited.